 With the SGA, we had an opportunity to work with faculty and staff to implement a campus-wide "dead week," establish a professor of the year award and also lobby for a new cafeteria in the UC.
 We had great ownership by the SGA senators.
 Through their leadership, we were able to increase voting by over 50% from the previous years' election and increase the number of prospective senators running for election by 60%.
 We also established quorum every week.
 It was an amazing experience to be around so many passionate people.
-One of the things about that experience was the opportunity to have lunch with Governor Foster at the governor's mansion and attend LSU Board of Supervisors meetings.
+One of the amazing things about that experience was the opportunity to have lunch with Governor Mike Foster at the mansion and attend LSU Board of Supervisors meetings.

 Dr. William Pederson was my political science professor.
 I loved attending his class.
 He has an interesting style and is brilliant.
 Over the years, it always made me happy to be flipping through the channels and see him on CSPAN.
 I've stayed in touch with him and he's always been encouraging to me.

 Dr. Jesse DeMello's energy is something I still remember to this day.
-He is someone who cared about his students and like so many LSUS professors; he was always quick to help me and my peers.
+He is someone who cared about his students and like so many LSUS professors; he was always quick to help me and my classmates.

 Advice to someone who wants to enter my field: If you like helping others, then higher education fundraising is a perfect career field.
 Higher education is about changing lives.
 As I see it, it serves as a facilitator of social mobility.
-For example, one student on scholarship recently told me that because of her scholarship she didn't have to work and was able to spend more time studying for medical school.
+For example, one student on scholarship told me that because of her scholarship she didn't have to work and was able to spend more time studying for medical school.
 She hopes to get into Harvard and ultimately wants to be part of the team that helps to find the cure for cancer.
 This is a great example of the impact that donors can make.
-Because of the generosity of one family, there is a chance that one day our world will be without cancer.
+Because of the generosity of one family, there is a possibility that one day our world will be without cancer.
 It has been very rewarding to me to help donors match their passions with university's goals.

-Tips on choosing a major or career: One of the books I recently read was The Element by Sir Ken Robinson.
+Tips on choosing a major or career: One of the books I read was The Element by Sir Ken Robinson.
 He recommends that you spend the time, by trial and error and find your passion: the thing you are good at and love to do.
 As he explains, when you find your passion your energy is different and you can be more productive.
 I think that is outstanding advice.